-Induced polarization (IP) and resistivity surveys were carried out on November 16th to 22nd, 2004, over a portion of the Treadwell / Allies Property.
+Induced polarization (IP) and resistivity surveys along with line cutting were carried out during two time periods over a portion of the Treadwell / Allies Property, the first one being November 16th to 22nd, 2004, and the second one being May 4th to 27th, 2005.
+During the second time period, three lines were also soil sampled by the mobile metal ion (MMI) method.
 This property is located on Cannell Creek about 25 km north of the Afton Mine within the Kamloops Mining Division of B.C.

-The main purpose of the geophysical surveys was to locate the source of the sulphidemineralized boulders that occur within Cannell Creek and that carry gold apparently assaying up to 3 oz/ton.
-The specific purpose of the IP survey was to locate sulphide mineralization similar to that of the boulders and that of the resistivity survey was to map Nicola Group rocks, which are the host to the boulder mineralization.
+The main purpose of the exploration program was to locate the source of the sulphidemineralized boulders that occur within Cannell Creek and that carry gold apparently assaying up to 3 oz/ton.
+The specific purpose of the IP survey was to locate sulphide mineralization similar to that of the boulders; that of the resistivity survey was to map Nicola Group rocks, which are the host to the boulder mineralization; and that of the MMI soil sampling was to determine any possible correlation with the IP results.